Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 [ Software ] Facundo Sapienza - Introduction to Jupyter Hub and Git An introduction on how to use the JupyterHub, Jupyter notebooks and using Git for collaborative projects.

-[ Optional evening lectures ] Physics-based machine learning for glacier modelling, Introduction to Vision Transformers,
+[ Optional evening lectures ] Physics-based machine learning for glacier modelling & Introduction to Vision Transformers.

 ## Projects